 The Odes of Solomon - Ode 19

-1 A cup of milk was offered to me: and I drank it in the sweetness of the delight of the Lord.
+1 A cup of milk was offered to me, and I drank it in the sweetness of the Lord's kindness.

-2 The Son is the cup and He who was milked is the Father:
+2 The Son is the cup, and the Father is He who was milked; and the Holy Spirit is She who milked Him;

-3 And the Holy Spirit milked Him: because His breasts were full, and it was necessary for Him that His milk should be sufficiently released;
+3 Because His breasts were full, and it was undesirable that His milk should be ineffectually released.

-4 And the Holy Spirit opened His bosom and mingled the milk from the two breasts of the Father and gave the mixture to the world without their knowing:
+4 The Holy Spirit opened Her bosom, and mixed the milk of the two breasts of the Father.

-6 The Spirit opened the womb of the Virgin and she received conception and brought forth; and the Virgin became a Mother with many mercies;
+6 The womb of the Virgin took it, and she received conception and gave birth.

 And, to reiterate, even if one were to grant that Mary had an entirely painless birth, there is no reason to believe that Mary's maidenhead remained intact, as God could have made her maidenhead breaking painless, just as He would have made everything else associated with the birth that typically causes pain painless as well.
 A mere statement that the birth was painless, as in the Odes of Solomon, does not count as evidence.
 One would need something like in the Protoevangelium of James, or the Ascension of Isaiah, wherein Mary did not actually give birth to Jesus through her birth canal, in order to support the super-virgin birth.